 As shown in Figure 4 below, the NWI mapper indicated the presence of federal wetlands on-site.
-A wetland delineation conducted in May 2023 (see Appendix B of SWPPP in Appendix B of this document) identified four regulated wetlands totaling approximately 3.44 acres within the Project parcel.
-Existing wetland areas delineated on-site within the work area include three small emergent, marsh wetlands, totaling approximately 0.22 acres, and one larger wetland area, totaling approximately 3.22 acres.
-The Project site is relatively flat, with surface drainage directed either northward toward the delineated wetlands, or eastward into an existing on-site ditch that discharges to a minor tributary of Eighteenmile Creek.
+A wetland delineation conducted in August 2022 (see Appendix B of SWPPP in Appendix B of this document) identified four regulated wetlands, totaling approximately 15.47 acres, and two excavated farm ponds, approximately 0.57 acres and 0.44 acres, within the Project parcel.
+Existing wetland areas delineated on-site include a mix of palustrine emergent, scrub-shrub, and forested wetland types.
+The Project site is relatively flat, with surface drainage directed from Eden Evans Center Road southward across open agricultural land and contributing to the largest wetland.
+Topography suggests that off-site runoff from the largest wetland continues overland towards Rythus Creek, which ultimately discharges to Big Sister Creek and then to Lake Erie.
 As shown in Figure 5 below, the NYSDEC Informational Freshwater Wetlands mapper indicated the potential presence of state-regulated wetlands on-site.